 The reality is that no one can be on diet all their life, and most people who naturally run to fat simply gain back whatever weight they lose on a diet.
 Net result is that I am still chubby.
 And that I have entirely given up on changing this situation through dieting.
 However, there is hope!

-Between Maggie and I, we have not only got much healthier, but also have lost a combined total of almost 100 pounds.
-How exactly does cycling help you to lose weight?
+Both Maggie and I have managed to lose weight cycling – we have lost a combined total of almost 100 pounds.
+We have also got much healthier in the process, How exactly does cycling help you to lose weight?
 It’s simple, really.
 Cycling burns up mega calories.
 At the same time, it’s fun, so you keep doing it – after all, it’s easy to do something fun, but tough to show up at a boring gym day after day.
 Also, if you commute by bike, you’re burning up those calories every single day, TWICE a day.
 And research shows that after such a workout, your metabolism remains elevated for hours – so you’re burning more calories even sitting on the couch at night, recovering from your two bike rides!